edersonbadeca/farm-tech-agro-supply-management/src/README.md

   - `create-stock-movement`: Add a stock movement (in or out).
   - `get-stock-movement`: Fetch details of a stock movement by ID.
   - `list-stock-movements`: List all stock movements.
+  - `generate-report`:  Generates a report of stock movements and...

 ## Configuration